-On average students need to spend 2-3 hours of study and preparation for each 50-minute lecture/tutorial.
+On average students need to spend 2 hours of study and preparation for each 50-minute lecture/tutorial.

 Absence from lectures and/or tutorials shall not exceed 15%.
 Students who exceed the 15% limit without a medical or emergency excuse acceptable to and approved by the Dean of the relevant college/faculty shall not be allowed to take the final examination and shall receive a mark of zero for the course.
 If the excuse is approved by the Dean, the student shall be considered to have withdrawn from the course.
-The student is responsible for all assignments on a weekly basis.